accordproject/techdocs/docs/accordproject-concepts.md

 ![Accord Project Template](assets/020/template.png)

-The three components (Text - Model - Logic) can also be intuitively understood as a **linear progression**, from _human-readable_ legal text to _machine-readable_ code.
+The three components (Text - Model - Logic) can also be intuitively understood as a **progression**, from _human-readable_ legal text to _machine-readable_ code.
 When combined these three elements allow templates to be edited, validated, verified, and then executed on any computer platform (on your own machine, on a Cloud platform, on Blockchain, etc).

 > Note that we use the computing term 'execution' here, which means run by a computer.
 This is distinct from the legal term 'execution', which usually refers to the process of signing an agreement.